 Say “Bonjour” to Mickey at Disneyland Paris

 Disneyland Paris is the perfect introduction to the wonderful world of Disney.
 Not only is it less expensive than Walt Disney World, but it’s significantly smaller and a lot more accessible than the American versions.
+It’s one of our favorite places to visit in France with kids.

 I have so many great tips for anyone visiting Disneyland Paris, with or without children, namely to download the app and dress comfortably.
 There are a handful of apps: Line Predictor, Lineberty (to digitally queue for character meet and greets) and Photopass.
 You’ll need them all during your stay, and the internet connection is not exactly on your side.